Table of Contents

 Poor Self Perception – Our minds often take cues from the body.
-If slouching is a constant, our minds get the message that we feel poorly about ourselves, and our self-esteem and perception is likely to take a hit.
+If slouching is a constant, our minds get the message that we feel poorly about ourselves, and our self-esteem and perception are likely to take a hit.

 The first step is awareness!
-Bring your attention to your posture as you sit, stand or lie down.
-If you’re sitting, keep both feet on the floor or a footrest, don’t cross your legs and use low-back support.
+Bring your attention to your posture as you sit, stand, or lie down.
+If you’re sitting, keep both feet on the floor or a footrest, don’t cross your legs, and use low-back support.
 While standing, keep your knees slightly bent, relax your arms and pull your shoulders back.
-When lying down it’s critical to choose the right mattress and pillow, and avoid sleeping on your stomach.
+When lying down, it’s critical to choose the right mattress and pillow and avoid sleeping on your stomach.

-Your posture specialty chiropractor can help you to maintain and correct your posture through chiropractic adjustments, exercises and recommendations on proper positions during different activities.
+Your posture specialty chiropractor can help you to maintain and correct your posture through chiropractic adjustments, exercises, and recommendations on proper positions during different activities.

 As stated previously, back braces frequently mend postural issues, like slouching.
-As for structural problems, like scoliosis, more aggressive treatments are needed.
+As for structural problems like scoliosis, more aggressive treatments are needed.

 Conventional treatment consists of:

-If the neck, lower back, mid back, or any other area is weak and/or inflexible, the individual will probably not see very much posture improvement until these conditions are adjusted and the muscles have been strengthened.
+If the neck, lower back, mid-back, or any other area is weak and/or inflexible, the individual will probably not see very much posture improvement until these conditions are adjusted, and the muscles have been strengthened.

 Hunchback is a degenerative spine condition that’s very prevalent in women over 60.
-While more advanced cases may be life threatening and may require spinal fusion surgery, most men and women respond well to therapeutic adjustments and other treatments.
+While more advanced cases may be life-threatening and may require spinal fusion surgery, most men and women respond well to therapeutic adjustments and other treatments.

-A pelvic tilt, a lower sacral base, and a femur head discrepancy can indicate a lower extremity source, but not whether it is an anatomical or functional short leg.
+A pelvic tilt, a lower sacral base, and a femur head discrepancy can indicate a lower-extremity source, but not whether it is an anatomical or functional short leg.
 A clinical postural exam with lower extremity screening is the only way to make this determination.

 The anterior positioning of the cervical spine.
 This posture is sometimes called Scholar’s Neck, Wearsie Neck, Hunch & or Reading Neck.
-It is a posture problem that is due to several factors including sleeping with the head raised too high, prolonged use of computers and cellphones, lack of developed back muscle strength and deficiency of nutrients like calcium.
-Potential negative effects include tingling and numbness in the arms, and a burning pain between the shoulder blades.
+It is a posture problem due to several factors, including sleeping with the head raised too high, prolonged use of computers and cellphones, lack of developed back muscle strength, and deficiency of nutrients like calcium.
+Potential negative effects include tingling and numbness in the arms and a burning pain between the shoulder blades.